CIS 5511. Programming Techniques

 The event Si happens if and only if (1) the best candidate is at position i, and (2) nobody before it is better than the best of the first k candidates.
 Under the assumption of equal probabilities, the first value is 1/n, and the second one is k/(i − 1).
 In summary,

-Please note that the above Pr{S} is just one of the possible ways to define the desired result.
+Please note that the above Pr{S} is just one of the possible ways to define the optimal result.